🍽️ RESTAURANT INSURANCE SPECIALISTS

 Partner, Direct Insurance Services

 You know how it is — running multi-unit across Philadelphia, Pittsburgh, and quota-county Pennsylvania means three structurally different operating frameworks at once.
-Philadelphia's strict-liability accessibility ordinance plus the Fair Workweek Ordinance plus pre-1980 Center City masonry on one side.
-Pittsburgh's Allegheny County 2025-expanded climate-control accessibility on the other.
+Philadelphia's accessibility exposure plus the Fair Workweek Ordinance plus pre-1980 Center City masonry on one side.
+Pittsburgh's older building stock and Allegheny County venue on the other.
 PLCB R-license quota-county secondary-market values material across the operator's portfolio.
 Here's what most Pennsylvania restaurant programs miss.
 The renewal cycle reads "Pennsylvania, full alcohol, multi-unit" and stops there.
-Standard underwriting templates carry forward a single liquor liability tower and single EPLI program — bound off the prior dec page — without re-scoping for Philadelphia versus Pittsburgh versus quota-county PA.
-The "visibly intoxicated" dram-shop standard gets read as "RAMP certification means we're covered," but the documentation that actually anchors the defense lives in transaction-record audit trails.
-And the Philadelphia renovation-trigger retrofit duty surfaces uninsured rebuild scope on partial-loss events.
+Standard underwriting templates carry forward a single liquor liability program and single employee-claim coverage (EPLI) program — bound off the prior dec page (policy summary page) — without re-scoping for Philadelphia versus Pittsburgh versus quota-county PA.
+The "visibly intoxicated" over-service standard (dram-shop) gets read as "RAMP certification means we're covered," but the documentation that actually anchors the defense lives in POS-transaction records.
+And Philadelphia accessibility exposure runs on two layers — federal ADA and the local Fair Practices Ordinance.
 What we do is read your Pennsylvania operator profile — Philadelphia versus Pittsburgh versus quota-county footprint, PLCB R-license inventory and secondary-market values, RAMP certification cadence, accessibility-ordinance compliance exposure, pre-1980 Center City masonry posture — together, on video.
-We walk through your liquor liability tower against the "visibly intoxicated" defense substance, your premises liability against the Philadelphia and Allegheny accessibility stacked-damages framework, and your business interruption sized to PA peak-cycle reality.
-If you're running multi-unit across Philadelphia and Pittsburgh — what's your current program doing for the Philadelphia plus Allegheny accessibility stack, and where does your PLCB R-license quota-county asset value sit relative to operating coverage?
+We walk through your liquor liability coverage against the "visibly intoxicated" dram-shop standard, your premises liability against Philadelphia accessibility exposure and Allegheny County venue patterns, and your business interruption sized to PA peak cycles.
+If you're running multi-unit across Philadelphia and Pittsburgh — what's your current program doing for Philadelphia accessibility exposure on older building stock, and where does your PLCB R-license quota-county asset value sit relative to operating coverage?
 Sound fair?

 When was the last time anyone read your lease and your liquor license requirements against your actual policy schedule?